 Volunteers spend two hours on the first Sunday of the month in the afternoon at the Family Center at a Ridgewood church, where homeless families with dependent children use as their temporary home.
 We play with the children, talk to the adults, or just be there so that the family has a place to relax and do laundry, etc. Without volunteers, the Church’s Family Center would be closed since the staff does not work on the weekends.
 Teens who are accompanied by an adult are welcome.

-We collect food for the Center for Food Action (CFA), and Fair Lawn Health and Human Services pantries.
-The congregation is encouraged to bring food from early September until Yom Kippur.
+We collect food for the Center for Food Action (CFA), Jewish Family Service (JFS) and Fair Lawn Health and Human Services pantries.
+The congregation is encouraged to bring food from early September until Sukkot and then again during Passover.
 Our committee then divides the donations between the three food pantries and delivers them.
 The food pantries have at times been struggling to keep up with the great need for food in our area.

 J-ADD (Jewish Association for Developmental Disabilities) Flowers

-Twice during the winter (the second in collaboration with Sisterhood), as part of our commitment to feeding the hungry, we prepare and serve dinner for approximately 150 people at the Bergen County Housing, Health and Human Services Center in Hackensack.
+Twice during the winter (the second in collaboration with Sisterhood), as part of our commitment to feeding the hungry, we prepare and serve dinner for over 100 people at the Bergen County Housing, Health and Human Services Center in Hackensack.
 This mitzvah is a big undertaking with participation of many in our shul community.
 Food is either cooked or bought, along with serving supplies and then brought to the synagogue.
 A committee of teens and adults brings a meal to the shelter and serves those in need of a hot meal.
+We also provide meals for the Center for Hope & Safety several times a year.
 We depend on efforts of volunteer congregants for this meaningful project.